MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 ## Clean up resources

-Do the following if you do not want to keep the changes that you made in this tutorial:
+Do the following if you don't want to keep the changes that you made in this tutorial:

 1. Select **Classifications** > **Policies** > **Global** to open the **Policy: Global** blade.